BenMusak/564-Automated-Robotic-Vision-Light-Configuration/README.md

 Libraries required to run the program
 - Flask 1.1
 - RoboDK (program and libraries)
+- Numpy

+# Numpy Anaconda issues.
+- I you experience problems when installing numpy using Anaconda, then try pip install (Worked for me).

 # How to install RoboDK libraries.
 - Navigate to C:\RoboDK\Python37\Lib\site-packages (or wherever you installed RoboDK)